why us

 Severe Toothache

-Treating a severe toothache begins with a thorough examination and X-rays to identify the underlying cause, whether decay, infection, or nerve involvement.
-Once diagnosed, the appropriate treatment — such as a filling, pulpotomy, or extraction — is performed to eliminate the source of pain and restore the child's comfort.
+An exam and X-rays are performed in advance to identify the underlying cause — whether decay, infection, or nerve involvement.
+The appropriate treatment — filling, pulpotomy, or extraction — is then performed under sedation during the comprehensive visit, alongside the rest of your child's planned dental care.

-Treating a severe toothache helps by eliminating the intense discomfort that can interfere with eating, sleeping, and daily life.
-Resolving the underlying cause restores the child's ability to function comfortably, prevents the condition from worsening, and provides peace of mind for the whole family.
+Treating the toothache within the comprehensive visit eliminates discomfort that can interfere with eating, sleeping, and daily life.
+Resolving the underlying cause in the same session restores comfort, prevents the condition from worsening, and removes the need for additional separate appointments.

 faq